makeevolution/notes/docker/docker.md

   - More secure alternwtives are `gVisor` or `Kata`
   - `gVisor` creates a user space kernel called `Sentry`, which intercepts and handl2s host system calls (e.g. `open(/etc/passwd), connect(sockfd)`) made by the container and perform them in a more secure environment.
   - `Kata` creates a lightweight VM to run the container, even more secure

+- `namespaces` and `cgroups` example
+Example of cgroups and namespaces (General)

+Scenario: Isolating Processes on a Linux System

+Let’s consider a general example where we use cgroups and namespaces to isolate two different applications running on the same Linux host.

+1. Using cgroups

+Goal: Limit resource usage for a process group.

+Example:

+1. Create a cgroup:

+sudo cgcreate -g memory,cpu:/mygroup

+2. Set resource limits:

+sudo cgset -r memory.limit_in_bytes=500M mygroup sudo cgset -r cpu.shares=512 mygroup

+3. Run a process within the cgroup:

+sudo cgexec -g memory,cpu:mygroup ./my_application

+Explanation:

+This creates a cgroup named mygroup that limits memory usage to 500 MB and CPU shares to 512 (relative weight).
+Running my_application within this cgroup enforces these limits.

+2. Using namespaces

+Goal: Isolate the network and process IDs for two different applications.

+Example:

+1. Create a new network namespace:

+sudo ip netns add mynamespace

+2. Run a process in the new namespace:

+sudo ip netns exec mynamespace ./my_networked_application

+3. Verify the network namespace:

+ip netns list

+Explanation:

+This creates a new network namespace called mynamespace.
+Running my_networked_application in this namespace allows it to have its own network stack, separate from other applications on the host.

+Key Concepts Illustrated:

+cgroups: Control resource limits to prevent a single application from consuming too many resources on the host.

+Namespaces: Isolate application environments to ensure they operate independently, with separate views of system resources.

+Conclusion

+In this general example, we demonstrated how to use cgroups to limit resource usage and how to create and use namespaces for process isolation on a Linux system.
+These mechanisms are essential for managing multiple applications securely and efficiently on a single host.

+- example with containers:
+Example: Using cgroups and namespaces in a Container Environment

+Scenario: Running a Web Application in a Container

+Goal: Isolate resources and provide controlled access for a web application running in a Docker container.

+1. Using cgroups

+Setting Resource Limits:

+Scenario: You want to limit the memory and CPU usage of your web application to ensure it doesn't consume too many resources on the host.

+Command:

+docker run --memory=256m --cpus=1 my-web-app

+Explanation:

+This command runs the container for my-web-app with a memory limit of 256 MB and 1 CPU core.
+If the application tries to exceed these limits, it will be throttled or killed, ensuring that it does not impact other applications running on the host.

+2. Using Namespaces

+Isolating Network and Process IDs:

+Scenario: You want your web application to have its own network stack and process IDs, ensuring that it does not interfere with other applications.

+Command:

+docker run --name web-app --net my-network --rm my-web-app

+Explanation:

+The --net my-network option creates a custom network namespace for the container.
+This means that the container has its own network interfaces and IP addresses, isolated from the host and other containers.

+The --rm flag ensures that the container is removed after it stops, cleaning up resources automatically.

+3. Running a User Kernel (e.g., gVisor)

+Adding an Extra Layer of Security:

+Scenario: You want to run the same web application but with enhanced security against potential vulnerabilities.

+Command (using gVisor):

+docker run --runtime=runsc --name secure-web-app --memory=256m --cpus=1 my-web-app

+Explanation:

+This command uses runsc (the gVisor runtime) instead of the default Docker runtime.
+By running the application inside gVisor, all system calls from the container are intercepted and handled by the gVisor user-space kernel, which provides additional isolation from the host kernel.

+Summary of the Example

+Cgroups are used to manage and limit the resources (CPU and memory) allocated to the web application.

+Namespaces isolate the container's network and process IDs, preventing interference with other applications on the host.

+A user kernel (gVisor) adds an extra layer of security by handling system calls in user space, minimizing the risk of vulnerabilities that could affect the host.

+This example demonstrates how cgroups and namespaces work together in a containerized environment and how using a user kernel can enhance security for applications running in containers.